twilson63/ngQuickStart/readme.md

 In this exercise, we want to do a simple binding test to confirm we have angularjs configured correctly.

-In the body of your html document add the following after the `<button>` tag:
+In the body of your html document, add the following html after the `<button>` tag:

 ``` html
 <h3>Results for: <span ng-bind="query"></span></h3>
 ```

-Next, lets add an angular ng-model attribute assigned to the string "hello" to the input element, like this:
+Next, lets add an angular `ng-model` attribute to the `input` element and assign the string "query", like this:

 ``` html
 <input type="text" ng-model="query">
 ```

-Lastly, we need to initialize our angularjs app, lets do it manually.
+Lastly, we need to bootstrap our angularjs app, lets use the manual method.

-After the last script element, lets create another script element:
+To manually bootstrap an AngularJS app we need to create a `<script>` element after the last script element, or just before the `</body>` element.

 ``` html
 <script>